-A design approach applicable from a balcony to a farm, from the city to the wilderness, enabling us to establish productive environments providing our food, energy, shelter, material and non-material needs, as well as the social and economic infrastructures that support them.
+Permaculture is a design approach applicable from balcony to farm, from city to wilderness, enabling us to provide our food, energy, shelter, material and non-material needs, as well as the social and economic infrastructures that support them.

 Adapted from documents created by Steve Diver for Appropriate Technology Transfer to Rural Areas (ATTRA), P.O.
 Box 3657 Fayetteville, AR 72702 1-800-346-9140 FAX: (501) 442-9842

 The word “permaculture” was coined and popularized in the mid 70’s by David Holmgren, a young Australian ecologist, and his associate / professor, Bill Mollison.
 It is a contraction of “permanent agriculture” or “permanent culture.”
 Permaculture is about designing ecological human habitats and food production systems.
 It is a land use and community building movement which strives for the harmonious integration of human dwellings, microclimate, annual and perennial plants, animals, soils, and water into stable, productive communities.
 The focus is not on these elements themselves, but rather on the relationships created among them by the way we place them in the landscape.
 This synergy is further enhanced by mimicking patterns found in nature.

 A central theme in permaculture is the design of ecological landscapes that produce food.
 Emphasis is placed on multi-use plants, cultural practices such as sheet mulching and trellising, and the integration of animals to recycle nutrients and graze weeds.
 However, permaculture entails much more than just food production.
 Energy-efficient buildings, waste water treatment, recycling, and land stewardship in general are other important components of permaculture.